gfixler/plover-fixler-spelling/README.md

 ## Modifier Tweaks
 Tweaks are added to a modifier stroke using the E and U keys.

-The descriptions explain the general idea of each, but liberties are taken here and there by some modifiers, to eke more abilities from each, like using the I (EU) tweak to mean "italic".
+The descriptions explain the general idea of each, but liberties are taken here and there by some modifiers, to eke more abilities from each, like, in one example, using the I (EU) tweak to mean "italic".
 See notes with each modifier in the [Available Diacritics and Other Modifiers](#available-diacritics-and-other-modifiers) section.

 |Tweak|Description|
 |-|-|